CoreGuard: Safeguarding Foundational Capabilities of LLMs Against Model Stealing in Edge Deployment: Experiments

-\highlight{Metric.} For all tasks, we use accuracy (ACC) as the metric.
-Specifically, for GSM8k, an output is considered correct when the final answer matches the actual result.
-For PubMedQA, a 3-class classification task, a prediction is deemed correct if it matches the true label.
-For Spider, we follow the prior work~\cite{www4.4, www4.3} and assess whether the generated query matches the reference query.
-For SQuAD, we follow the prior work~\cite{www4.15} and align the answer with the reference word for word.
-To evaluate execution overhead, we follow prior work to use Floating Point Operations ($FLOPs$) as metric~\cite{mm4.15,mm4.16}.
+\highlight{Metric.} For all tasks, we use accuracy as the metric.
+Specifically, for GSM8k, a prediction is considered correct when the final answer matches the actual result.
+For PubMedQA, a 3-class classification task is deemed correct if it matches the true label.
+For Spider, we follow the prior work~\cite{www4.4} and assess whether the generated query matches the reference query.
+For SQuAD, we align the answer with the reference, as in previous work~\cite{www4.15}.
+To evaluate execution overhead, we use Floating Point Operations (FLOPs) as the metric, following the prior research~\cite{mm4.15,mm4.16}.

-\highlight{Implementation Details.} We conduct our experiments using the \textit{Huggingface transformers library}\footnote{https://huggingface.co/docs/transformers/index}.
-For optimization, we follow the previous work~\cite{www4.1} to use the AdamW~\cite{www4.2} optimizer and a linear learning rate scheduler.
-Following previous work~\cite{www4.1}, we report results of the runs that achieve the highest performance, consistent with real-world practices prioritizing optimal model.
+\highlight{Implementation Details.} We conduct experiments with the \textit{Huggingface library}~\cite{huggingface_transformers}.
+For optimization, we use the widely adopted AdamW~\cite{www4.2} optimizer and a linear learning rate scheduler~\cite{www4.1}.
+Same as previous work~\cite{www4.1}, we report results of the runs that achieve the highest performance, consistent with real-world practices prioritizing the optimal model.
+All experiments are conducted on NVIDIA A800 GPUs with 80GB of VRAM.